UNSW academics whose work and research digs into the deeper causes and effects of bushfires are available for interview.

-Dr Sarah Perkins-Kirkpatrick is a senior lecturer at the Climate Change Research Centre and a climate scientist interested in extreme events.
+Dr Sarah Perkins-Kirkpatrick is a climate scientist interested in extreme events.
 She researches comprehensive methods of attributing heatwaves to climate change, and how we might be able in attribute the health impacts of heatwaves to climate change.

-Dr Sophie Lewis at UNSW Canberra is a climate scientist that uses climate models, observations and palaeoclimate records to provide a long-term perspective on recent climate change.
+Dr Sophie Lewis is a climate scientist that uses climate models, observations and palaeoclimate records to provide a long-term perspective on recent climate change.
 She has a particular focus on recent extreme rainfall and temperature events in Australia.

 Professor Mike Letnic, Centre for Ecosystem Science, can advise on effects bushfires have on native animals, as well as terrestrial ecology, ecosystem restoration, management of invasive species, and predators.

 Professor Guy Marks, South Western Sydney Clinical School at UNSW Medicine.
 The major focus of his research interest is lung health with specific focus on airways disease, air pollution and tuberculosis.

 Conjoint Professor Bin Jalaludin is an expert on the health effects of air pollution with UNSW’s School of Public Health and Community Medicine (SPHCM).

 Dr Christine Cowie, environmental epidemiologist at UNSW Medicine, is an expert in the health effects of exposure to bushfire smoke and air pollution.

 Professor Stuart Khan, School of Civil and Environmental Engineering, is an expert on the impact of extreme weather events on water quality.